 Goal 1: The first goal targeted on eradicating poverty everywhere for all people (currently measured as people who are living on less than $1.25 a day) by 2030.

 Goal 2: The second goal of the SDG is to end hunger and achieve food security and improved nutrition for all people, especially the poor and people in vulnerable situations, including infants while promoting sustainable agriculture by 2030.

-Goal 4: The third goal focuses on inclusive education for all by ensuring all girls and boys receive complete free, equitable and quality primary and secondary education by 2030.
+Goal 4: The third goal focuses on inclusive education for all by ensuring all girls and boys receive completely free, equitable and quality primary and secondary education by 2030.

 Goal 6: The sixth goal is to ensure availability and sustainable management of affordable drinking water to all by 2030.

 Goal 7: This focuses on access to affordable, sustainable, reliable and modern energy across the globe by 2030.

 Goal 8: The goal eight promotes sustained, inclusive and sustainable economic growth in accordance with national circumstances and, at least 7% growth in the GDP in the countries that have been developed the least, especially.